-- Acetaminophen (Tylenol), also found in over-the-counter and prescription pain medications, may be used as first-line treatment for patients with chronic pain.
+- Medications containing acetaminophen: These medications can be used as a first line of defence against chronic pain.
 However, too much acetaminophen can damage your liver, especially if you drink alcohol.
 Acetaminophen is found in Tylenol.

-- Non-steroidal anti-inflammatory drugs (NSAIDs) such as aspirin, ibuprofen (Motrin, Advil), and naproxen (Aleve) are also found in over-the-counter medications.
+- Non-steroidal anti-inflammatory drugs (NSAIDs): These medicines can also be found over the counter.
+Aspirin, Motrin, Advil, and Aleve all contain NSAIDs.
 Side effects from NSAIDs include increased bruising, bleeding in the stomach, kidney damage, high blood pressure, and interference with blood pressure medications.

-- Antidepressants: Not only are they able to treat chronic pain relief and can be used to treat nerve damage, arthritis, fibromyalgia, headache, low back pain, and pelvic pain.
-Possible side effects of antidepressants include nausea, trouble sleeping, dry mouth, constipation, weight gain, dizziness, and heart disease
+- Antidepressants: Not only are they able to treat chronic pain relief, but they also treat nerve damage, arthritis, fibromyalgia, headache, low back pain, and pelvic pain.
+Possible side effects of antidepressants include nausea, trouble sleeping, dry mouth, constipation, weight gain, dizziness, and heart disease.

-- A health care provider may also prescribe anticonvulsant medications for some patients.
+- Anticonvulsant medications: These medications can also be prescribed for some patients.
 Side effects of the anticonvulsants include drowsiness, nausea or vomiting, restlessness, dizziness, loss of appetite, weight gain, itching, or swelling.

-- On rare occasions, health care providers prescribe narcotics or opioids to treat chronic pain, but they are highly addictive.
-Although opioid use, abuse, and adverse consequences, including death, have escalated, surveys conducted in 2017 showed that 92% of physicians and patients believed that opioids reduce pain, and 57% of the patients reported improved quality of life.
-Hence, there are regulations and guidelines for responsible opioid prescribing to allow access for patients who need it and reduce the harmful effects of addiction, depression, and deaths.
-Once the pain has eased, physicians may help patients decrease the amount of opioid medication slowly and safely to reduce withdrawal symptoms.
+On rare occasions, healthcare providers prescribe narcotics or opioids to treat chronic pain.
+However, they are highly addictive.
+Opioid use, abuse, and adverse consequences, including death, have escalated.
+As of 2017, 92% of physicians and patients believed that opioids reduce pain, and 57% of patients reported improved quality of life.
+There are regulations and guidelines in place for responsible opioid prescribing.
+Once the pain has eased, medical professionals work with patients to prevent serious withdrawal symptoms.
 They may also change the prescription to another drug or stop the medication completely.